johnillo/mywebsite-v2/content/posts/random-nvme-crash-manjaro.md

 description: Troubleshooting a Kingston NVMe SSD that is randomly hanging on Manjaro Linux.
 tags: [personal, computing]
 createdAt: 2021-01-03
-updatedAt: 2021-01-03
+updatedAt: 2021-01-09
 ---

 [I got myself a new Intel NUC](/blog/got-a-new-intel-nuc) in October 2020.
 At the same time, I bought a Kingston A2000 500GB M.2 SSD that takes its NVMe slot.
 The drive contains my [Manjaro Linux](https://manjaro.org/) installation.

 Everything was fine at first.
-However, I would experience random crashes when I do some heavy (or sometimes normal) activities that involve disk I/O. When it crashes, the disk LED indicator blinks about three times (it flickers depending on disk activity) before turning off.
+However, I would experience random crashes when I do some heavy (or sometimes normal) activities that involve disk I/O. When it crashes, the disk LED indicator blinks about three times or more (it flickers depending on disk activity) before turning off.
 After that, the desktop is either frozen or working but cannot load anything from the disk when I open an application or terminal.

 As the standard troubleshooting procedure, I investigated the system logs for clues on why the drive crashed but didn't find anything at all.
 Most modern disk drives have SMART capabilities, so I installed `smartmontools` using pacman to access it and print a report for `/dev/nvme0n1`.
 To my chagrin, the report also shows no error logs.